 In your trust, you have the option to detail exactly how your pet is to be treated – how many vet and groomer visits per year, what the pet should be fed, and any special medical needs that will require special attention.
 You will need to fund your pet trust sufficiently to cover your pet’s anticipated life span, including a cushion if your pet lives longer and needs additional medical care.

 Don’t make the mistake of providing for your pet in your will since probate could tie it up for months in court.

-If you would like more information about protecting your loved ones – including your pets – schedule an Estate Planning Session with Jill Gregory today.
+If you would like more information about protecting your loved ones – including your pets – schedule a Life and Legacy Planning Session with Jill Gregory today.